-My birthplace was London, England.
+My birthplace was London, England in October 1962.
 I came to Canada as an infant and grew up in the other London, where I attended Western University (history) and Fanshawe College (broadcast journalism) and where I had my first full-time employment, as a reporter at CJBK/BX93 Radio.
-From there, I felt the call to print journalism and my first taste of small-town life in Tillsonburg, Port Hope and Simcoe.
-I settled in Chatham to be with my bride, Pam, and where we raised our two sons, now aged 20 and 22 and attending post-secondary education.
+From there, I felt the call to print journalism and my first taste of small-town life in Tillsonburg, Port Hope, and Simcoe.
+I settled in Chatham to be with my bride, Pam, and where we raised our two sons.
 In 2008, I began part-time seminary studies at Knox College.
-In August 2011, I resigned as assistant managing editor of The Chatham Daily News to finish my studies and begin work as student pastor at St. Andrew's Presbyterian Church in nearby Dresden, which called me as minister of word and sacrament in late 2012.
-I was ordained in early 2013 and have remained at St. Andrew's, growing and learning along with my congregation.
+In August 2011, I resigned as assistant managing editor of The Chatham Daily News to finish my studies and begin work as student pastor at St. Andrew’s Presbyterian Church in nearby Dresden, which called me as Minister of Word and Sacrament in late 2012.
+I was ordained in early 2013 and have remained at St. Andrew’s, growing and learning along with my congregation.

-It's amazing how God prepares us for the next step in our journeys.
-As I told the Renewal search committee, my 24 years in broadcast and print news helped me understand the need to cut through the rhetoric and be clear in our communication.
+My 24 years in broadcast and print news helped me understand the need to cut through the rhetoric and be clear in our communication.
 Supervising and managing news employees – a notoriously rebellious, creative cast of characters – under deadline pressure helped me understand human nature and learn diplomacy.
-I expect to put this to good use; while the debate in the PCC has been mostly cordial, there is tension and the real possibility of conflict.

 I discovered Renewal Fellowship shortly after my ordination and was amazed that such an organization was not fully supported and embraced by the PCC.
 I am not a lifelong member of the PCC, having been raised Anglican and attending Baptist and Christian Reformed churches along the way.
 (In fact, I actually left the church from my late teens until my early 30s, but that’s another story.)
 The more I learned about the PCC’s gradual drift away from a solid biblical foundation, the more I was drawn to the company of those of like mind.
 Renewal’s existence made sense.
 At my first annual general meeting in 2016, I was among kindred souls.